I wish I knew this information which I’m going to share with you, when I got my first guppy fish.

 Now that you have cycled your tank, it is time to add fish.
 But how many guppies can you add in your aquarium?
 An over-crowded fish tank might look good, but it is really bad for the inhabitants.

-In fishkeeping there is a very common rule to determine how many fish you can place in an aquarium.
+In fishkeeping, there is a very common rule to determine how many fish you can place in an aquarium.
 This is called the “one inch of fish per gallon” rule.
-Following this rule, an adult guppy will need 1.5 gallon of water.
+Following this rule, an adult guppy will need 1.5 gallons of water.

 The following list will help you determine the number of fish you can add in different tanks:

 - 20 gallons – 13 guppy fish